nots1dd/litemuSH/README.md

 In case it DOES NOT work, check the following :

+**IT IS HIGHLY RECOMMENDED THAT YOU DOWNLOAD SONGS FROM A SOURCE THAT PROVIDES METADATA (like spotdl), else litemus will not be able to parse it and will give null outputs**

 a.
 If you do not have proper song metadata (might be a random mp3 file), lmus is NOT BUILT to play such media and will bug out in its UX

 b.
 Make sure you have run `install.sh` FIRST before running lmus and are just cloning the repository not using `PKGBUILD`